 According to the report released by MarketsandMarkets, the indoor positioning market is expected to grow from $7.1 billion in 2017 to $41.0 billion by 2022, at a Compound Annual Growth Rate (CAGR) of 42.0% during the forecast period [2].
 Radio Frequency (RF)-based technology is also proposed as a key solution in this report.

 According to another report [3], the global market for home security system market was valued at $40.66 billion in 2017 and is expected to reach $74.75 billion by 2023, at a CAGR of 10.40% during the forecast period.
-Additionally, the report points out that the growth of the market can be attributed to the emergence of wireless technologies, and increasing customer awareness.
+Additionally, the report points out that the growth of the market can be attributed to the emergence of wireless technologies and increasing customer awareness.

-According to another report [4], gesture recognition and touchless sensing market worth $34.25 billion by 2022 where the touchless sensing market including gesture-enabled products, such as smartphone, laptops, tablets, and smart TVs etc., is expected to be worth $15.27 billion by 2022, growing at a CAGR of 17.44% between 2017 and 2022.
+According to another report [4], gesture recognition and touchless sensing market would be worth $34.25 billion by 2022 where the touchless sensing market including gesture-enabled products, such as smartphone, laptops, tablets, and smart TVs etc., is expected to be worth $15.27 billion by 2022, growing at a CAGR of 17.44% between 2017 and 2022.

 According to the MarketsandMarkets.com [5], the smart home market including lighting controls, home healthcare, entertainment and other controls is expected to grow from $76.6 billion in 2018 to $151.4 billion by 2024, at a CAGR of 12.02%.